Robert Surtees (cinematographer): Legacy

 Surtees was a sought-after cinematographer because of his versatility -— "I have liked doing all kinds of pictures—musical, comedies, and action-adventure".
 He also gained a reputation for being a stickler for precise color control and proper exposure of the negative, arranging his lighting and camera angles so he could provide the lab with the best negative he could make.

 Surtees enjoyed experimenting with lighting, and always found ways to properly light a scene, even without all the necessary equipment; for instance, on King Solomon's Mines (1950), when generators could not be transported throughout the dense African jungle, Surtees lit the whole film with reflectors.

 He also played a role with regards to technological innovations, being one of the first to use a telephoto lens (500mm) in The Graduate (1967).

 Personal life

 Robert Surtees married Maydell Lois James in 1930 before moving to California.
 The couple had two daughters (Linda, later Linda Lowers, and Nancy, later Nancy Corby), as well as two sons (Thomas and Bruce).
-Bruce was also a director of photography, working alongside his father on Lost Horizon (1973), as a first cameraman on a second camera unit.
+Bruce was also a director of photography, working alongside his father on Lost Horizon (1973), as a 2nd unit camera operator.

+Death

-Robert Surtees died on January 5, 1985, following a long illness.
+Surtees died on January 5, 1985, following a long illness.